Joseph D. Sayers

 Joseph Draper Sayers (September 23, 1841 - May 15, 1929) was an American politician and lawyer who served as the 22nd governor of Texas from 1899 to 1903.
 A conservative Democrat, he served as the 12th lieutenant governor of Texas from 1879 to 1881 and in the Texas Senate from 1873 to 1874.

 Early years

 Joseph Sayers was born September 23, 1841, in Grenada, Mississippi, to David Sayers and his wife Mary Thomas (née Peete).
-His mother died in Charleston, Mississippi, in 1847, and soon after he moved to Texas with his father and younger brother, William.
+His mother died in Charleston, Mississippi, in 1847, and soon after he moved to Texas with his father and younger brother, William Branch Sayers.
 The family settled in Bastrop, where Sayers and his brother attended the Bastrop Military Institute.

 Civil War

 When the Civil War broke out, Sayers joined the Confederate States Army's 5th Texas Regiment, a cavalry unit led by General Tom Green.
 He participated in the Battle of Valverde in New Mexico in February 1862, and was recommended for promotion for his bravery in capturing an artillery battery.
 Later that year he returned to Texas with his regiment before being sent to Louisiana, where he was wounded in the Battle of Fort Bisland in April 1863.
 His actions during that conflict led to his promotion to major, and he became Green's chief–of–staff.
 Sayers was wounded again in April 1864 at the Battle of Mansfield.
 After Green died at the Battle of Blair's Landing, Sayers became the assistant adjutant to General Richard Taylor.